Life SciencesLiability

 Compounding Pharmacies · Texas

-The state board inspection scheduled for next month.
+The state board inspection is scheduled for next month.
 Your renewal closes the week before.

 Texas compounding pharmacies operate at the intersection of state board enforcement, USP 797/800 compliance, PBM network credentialing, and increasingly aggressive carrier endorsement schedules - including GLP-1 exclusions added without prominent disclosure at renewal.